orgvue2/orgvue-advanced/security_and_administration/role_based_access_control_method.md

 **Note**: setting a property to ‘Hidden’ will mean that standard users cannot colour by it or use it in any expressions.

 Tagging the property in a similar way to datasets allows access to specific users.
 In this example, the default security is set to Hidden – normal users will not see this property (including when it is used in expressions).
-However, users tagged as ‘hrsecure’ will be able to view and edit this property.
+However, users tagged as `hrsecure` will be able to view and edit this property.

 ![](A1-007.RBACpropertylevel2.png)